Southern Living FEBRUARY 2001

 Bring 1 1/3 cups water to a boil in a 3-quart saucepan over medium-high heat.
 Stir in piecrust mix, beating vigorously wigth a wooden spoon 1 minute or until mixture leaves sides of pan.

 Place dough in bowl of a heavy-duty electric stand mixer; cool 5 minutes.
 Beat dough at medium speed with electric mixer using paddle attachment.
 Add eggs and egg whites, 1 at a time, beating until blended after each addition.
 (If desired, eggs and egg whites may be added 1 at a time and beaten vigorously with a wooden spoon instead of using the mixer.)

 Spoon dough into a large heavy-duty zip-top plastic bag.
 (A large pastry bag may also be used.)
 Cut a 1 1/2-inch opening across one corner of the bag.
 Pipe 4-inch-long strips of dough 2 inches apart onto ungreased baking sheets.

 Bake at 425º for 20 to 25 minutes or until puffed and golden.
 (Do not underbake.)
 Remove from oven, and cut a small slit in side of each éclair to allow steam to except.
 Cool on wire racks.

 Split éclairs using a serrated knife, starting at 1 long side without cutting through opposite side.
 Pull out and discard soft dough inside.

-Stir bananas into Vanilla Pastry Cream.
-Carefully spoon about 1/4 cup pastry cream mixture into each éclair; close top of each éclair over fillling.
-Top evenly with Chocolate Glaze and drizzle with Chocolate Glaze.
-Chill éclairs for 4 hours.
+Slice 1 quart strawberries, and spoon evenly into éclairs before filling with pastry cream.
+Carefully spoon about 1/4 cup Grand Marnier Pastry Cream into each éclair; close top of each éclair over fillling.
+Top evenly with White Chocolate Glaze and drizzle with Chocolate Glaze.